W.T.F. (South Park): Cultural references

-Vince McMahon, the chairman of World Wrestling Entertainment and occasional professional wrestler himself, is featured prominently in "W.T.F."
+Vince McMahon, in 2009 the chairman of World Wrestling Entertainment and occasional professional wrestler himself, is featured prominently in "W.T.F."
 Various aspects of the World Wrestling Entertainment company are featured in "W.T.F."
 John Cena and Edge, professional wrestlers who have both worked for the WWE, appear in a match against each other.
 Both are portrayed by voice actors, not the actual wrestlers themselves.
 The South Park boys host a "W.T.F.
 Smackdown" event, a reference to the WWE SmackDown television program.
-Token's W.T.F attire resembles the attire of WWE wrestler R-Truth.
+Tolkien's W.T.F attire resembles the attire of WWE wrestler R-Truth.
 A wrestling try-out held by the boys resembles scenes from the Broadway musical A Chorus Line, which involves Broadway dancers auditioning for spots on a chorus line.
 One of the people trying out sings a musical number about why he wants to be a wrestler, which parodies the song "Nothing" from A Chorus Line.
 The episode also includes references to the musical Fame, the film Waiting for Guffman and the reality television series American Idol.
 When Cartman and Kenny order a meeting with Stan and Kyle to discuss the wrestling league, they meet at a Sizzler, a steak- and seafood-restaurant chain.